oahull0112/ESIFHPC4/VASP/README.md

 ## Additional Run Rules

 KPAR and NCORE have great impact on the performance.
 The Offeror is permitted to vary these parameters to identify the best performance.
-The Offeror is also permitted to map ranks within a NUMA domain as desired, subject to limitations given in the General Benchmark Instructions.

 ## Validation